Boldark/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that deletes all file ending with .js
+script that deletes all regular file with a .js extension